rugved-23/GTA-VI/README.md

-This is the FrontEnd part of the game GTA-VI
+This is the FrontEnd part of the game GTA-VI.
+Made using the frontend development framework React.js and tailwind Css